 What method do you use to prevent lip colour from feathering past your lip line?
 Have you tried clear lip liner?

 For more information about No Bleeding Lips Secret Lip Liner, visit nobleedinglips.ca.
+Entries for review samples are now closed.

 This is a sponsored post.